On Campus Drop-In Sessions

 Book a One-to-One at Paddington campus

-One-to-Ones for Faculty of Art and Design students are available on Wednesdays at Paddington campus.
-Please email [email protected] to book.
+One-to-Ones for Faculty of Art and Design students are available on Thursdays at Paddington campus as in person consults.
+If you are interested in making a booking to see a learning facilitator, book here.

 What happens in a One-to-One?